 Living with an eating disorder is not a fad or a phase someone goes through.
 It’s not for attention.
 It’s not what someone does to “lose a couple pounds.”
 When a person becomes diagnosed with an eating disorder, they have completely lost control.

 I never saw myself here, you know.
 Twenty-three years old and struggling with anorexia, bulimia, anxiety, and depression.
 I had high hopes for myself.
 I was always super healthy, liked to work out, thoroughly enjoyed food and life.
 Then, the eating disorder took over.
 Before I knew it, I was living with an eating disorder.

 It starts out as a control thing.
 When everything is spinning out of control in your life, food is what most eating disorder survivors say was the easiest to control.
-We didn’t plan to go days on end without eating or to end up throwing up after every meal, scarring our knuckles, ruining our teeth, and puking till we saw blood.
+We didn’t plan to go days on end without eating or to end up throwing up after every meal, scarring our knuckles, and ruining our teeth.
 Of course not.
 That is the scary part.